alexbrandsen/Introduction-to-Programming-for-Archaeologists/README.md

 - Do exercises (marked with ## EXERCISE ##)

 Can't get Anaconda to work?
 Try using Binder: https://mybinder.org/v2/gh/alexbrandsen/Introduction-to-Programming-for-Archaeologists/HEAD
 This will allow you to do the exercises in your browser without installing anything.
+Note: as this is all done remotely, you have to use the 'download' button to save your work!